MuhammadNoor7/Math-Using-Cpp/README.md

 7) PASCAL TRIANGLE : This code generates Pascal's Triangle, a triangular array of binomial coefficients.

+8) PASCAL PATTERN : This C++ program uses recursion to compute the binomial coefficient via Pascal's triangle .
+It also prints Pascal's triangle by iterating through rows and columns, using the recursive binomial coefficient function to generate the triangle's values.

-8) PERMUTATIONS : This C++ program generates and prints all possible permutations of a given number of letters (1 to 5) within a specified range, ensuring no repeated characters in each permutation.
+9) PERMUTATIONS : This C++ program generates and prints all possible permutations of a given number of letters (1 to 5) within a specified range, ensuring no repeated characters in each permutation.
 It uses nested loops and a switch statement to handle different lengths of permutations based on user input.